ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 -e NLP_MODEL_SERVICE_TYPE=${NLP_MODEL_SERVICE_TYPE} \
 -p 8050:8050 dash-app-grpc:latest
 ```

-Pass the environment variable with proper values
-- GRPC_SERVER_URL: It is gRPC endpoint with port.
-The default value is “localhost:8085”.
-For OpenShift the value would be <Service Name>:<Port>
-- SENTIMENT_DOCUMENT_CNN_WORKFLOW_MODEL: This is sentiment analysis stock model.
-Default value is “entiment-document-cnn-workflow-en-stock”
-- EMOTION_CLASSIFICATION_STOCK_MODEL: This is emotion analysis stock model.
-Default value is “ensemble-classification-wf-en-emotion-stock”
-- NLP_MODEL_SERVICE_TYPE: This is runtime deployment type.
-Default value is “mm-model-id”.
-For WML Serving runtime running in K8/Openshift please set value “mm-vmodel-id”

-You can now access the application at
+You can now use your browser to access the application at:
 ```
 http://localhost:8050
 ```

-#### 4.2 Running the application in a Kubernetes and OpenShift cluster
+#### 4.2 Run the application in a Kubernetes or OpenShift cluster

 Before running the app in localhost, you need to push to image in a container registry.
 Please change the `<Image Registry> and <Project Name>` based on your configuration.
 ```